Plant Nutrients and Their Roles

 Sulfur

 Sulfur is present in several organic compounds that give the characteristic orders to garlic, mustered, and onion.
-Sulfur is also important in photosynthesis, and for winter crop hardness—sulfur aids in seed production.
+Sulfur is also important in photosynthesis and for winter crop hardness—sulfur aids in seed production.

 Sulfur appears in every living cell and is required for the synthesis of certain amino acids (cysteine and methionine) and proteins.
 However, sulfur isn’t a constituent of chlorophyll.
 It’s still vital in chlorophyll formation.
 Leguminous plants need sulfur for efficient nitrogen fixation.